 The feeling of O-rings is, like many things in the community, very subjective.
 Some despise the “mushiness” that the rings provide, while others claim to thoroughly enjoy the reduced travel and rubber cushioning.

-With enough force on the down-stroke, key switches will still resonate some sound—described not as the usual “click,” rather a softer drawn out “thwomp.”
+With enough force on the down-stroke, key switches will still resonate some sound—described not as the usual “click,” but rather a softer drawn-out “thwomp.”

-In my opinion, Linear switches benefit from the mod, more than tactiles and clickies.
-Simply because there aren’t additional factors which contribute to the sound the switches make.
+In my opinion, Linear switches benefit from the mod, more than tactile and clickies.
+Simply because there aren’t additional factors that contribute to the sound the switches make.